MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

     - For other versions of Office, restart any Office applications and all instances of File Explorer.

-5. You can confirm that the installation was successful by checking the install log file in the %temp% folder.
+5. You can confirm that the installation was successful by checking the install log file, which by default is created in the %temp% folder.
+You can change this location with the **/log** installation parameter.

     This file has the following naming format: `Microsoft_Azure_Information_Protection_<number>_<number>_MSIP.Setup.Main.msi.log`

     For example: **Microsoft_Azure_Information_Protection_20161201093652_000_MSIP.Setup.Main.msi.log**

     In this log file, search for the following string: **Product: Microsoft Azure Information Protection -- Installation completed successfully.** If the installation failed, this log file contains details to help you identify and resolve any problems.

-### Additional instructions for Office 2010 only
+### More information about the ServiceLocation installation parameter

 When you install the client for users who have Office 2010 and they do not have local administrative permissions, specify the ServiceLocation parameter and the URL for your Azure Rights Management service.
 This parameter and value creates and sets the following registry keys: